About Us

 Policy education, rebuilt.

 Artificial intelligence and data science are foundational, not add-ons.
 Theory and practice are taught together.
-Students, faculty and researchers work directly inside government systems, examining how policy is formulated, where it breaks down, and what reforms actually produce results.
+Students, faculty and researchers work directly inside government systems, examining how policy is formulated, where it breaks down, and which reforms actually produce results.

 Building effective institutions.

 Our work doesn’t end in the classroom.
-The school sits in the heart of Washington, D.C., giving students and faculty direct access to Congress, the White House and the federal agencies at the center of national policymaking.
+The school sits in the heart of Washington, D.C., giving students and faculty direct access to Congress, the White House, and the federal agencies at the center of national policymaking.

-The school puts the people working on governing’s hardest problems in the same room— policymakers, scholars, and practitioners from across disciplines and the ideological spectrum—and makes space for the kind of exchange that can produce solutions.
+The school puts the people working on governing’s hardest problems in the same room—policymakers, scholars, and practitioners from across disciplines and the ideological spectrum—and makes space for the kind of exchange that can produce solutions.

 “At a time when public policy problems appear intractable and governments too often falter, this school offers a generational opportunity to build from first principles — advancing intellectual pluralism, forging partnerships for public impact, and applying analytic and empirical rigor to renew governing institutions for the 21st century.”

--Dean William G. Howell
+William G. Howell

 Intellectual Anchors